-From this dialog you can use the drop-down menu to select which cloud vendor type you want to use for storage of your file copies.
+From this dialog you can use the drop-down menu to select a cloud vendor type that you want to use for the storage of your file copies.
 The available options are Amazon S3, Windows Azure, Fujitsu Cloud (Windows Azure), and Eucalyptus-Walrus.
 (Amazon S3 is the default vendor).
 For more information about Fujitsu Cloud (Windows Azure), see the Overview and Registration.

-Note: If you are using Eucalyptus-Walrus as your file copy cloud vendor, you will not be able to copy files whose entire path length is greater than 170 characters.
+Note: If you are using Eucalyptus-Walrus as your file copy cloud vendor, you cannot copy files whose entire path length is greater than 170 characters.